GitHubOfAndrew/TeAMOFlow/README.md

 # TeAMOFlow - (Tensor And Matrix Operations (with) tensorFlow)

+## Installation

+**TeAMOFlow is now available on PyPI**.
+There is still a lot of work to be done in terms of our presentation and features, but the basic version is fully functional now.
+Please install this and give it a try: https://pypi.org/project/teamoflow/.

+Dependencies:
+TeAMOFlow has the following dependencies:

+- Python 3.7+
+- tensorflow (2.9.0+) (`pip install tensorflow`)
+- tensorflow-probability (0.17.0+) (`pip install tensorflow-probability`)
+- numpy (`pip install numpy`)
+- scipy (`pip install scipy`)
+- pandas (`pip install pandas`)

+We put version numbers on the tensorflow-based libraries because the bulk of our code is built exclusively on tensorflow.
+The compatible version of numpy and scipy will be installed according to the version of tensorflow.
+Pandas is included for some of our optional utility functions, but it is not absolutely necessary for proper usage of our models.

 ## Purpose

 This library is created to quickly deploy matrix-based models using TensorFlow as the computational and programmatic framework.
 TeAMOFlow stands for "***Te***nsor ***A***nd ***M***atrix ***O***perations (with) Tensor***Flow***".
 In particular, TeAMOFlow, at its core, is a library meant to facilitate query-key matching through machine learning.
 However, we made sure that the techniques (if applicable) could be extended to multiple domains of interest, where applicable.